Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 When we malign all bacteria as microorganisms to be feared and eradicated, we indiscriminately target commensal and virulent microbes alike.
 We do so with antibiotics, hand sanitizers, chemical cleaning agents, triclosan-laden antibacterial soaps, and gut disrupting pharmaceuticals like acid-blocking drugs and over-the-counter pain relievers.
 While they are purportedly designed to heal, these prescriptions inevitably destroy the system that has evolved to protect us.

 Clearly, our health and resilience are determined by multiple factors.
 Once aware of these factors, we can chose to take steps to balance, maintain and manage our bodily terrain.
 In doing so, we may discover that we are not simply the random victims of these invisible inhabitants.
 When we proactively take care of our body (keeping it toxin free, clean and nourished, observing what we absorb into our bodies – fresh nutritious foods, fresh air, clean water, positive thoughts and emotions, optimism and positive community) we also provide a thriving healthy symbiotic territory for the trillions of invisible microbes and particles that inhabit our body and surrounding environment.
-Consequently, we are more inclined toward resilience and resistance to disturbance and pathogenic invasion; and more able to readily healthily adjust and rebalance, to move through life unimpeded by illness and disease, or to recover quickly when we are infected or out-of-balaance.
+Consequently, we are more inclined toward resilience and resistance to disturbance and pathogenic invasion; and more able to readily healthily adjust and rebalance, to move through life unimpeded by illness and disease, or to recover quickly when we are infected or out-of-balance.
 All emotions (including thoughts), positive and negative, are valuable, or useful, indicators or expressions of our ‘state of being’, however, like a river, they are meant to flow, wash through us; indeed, it appears that stagnation (whether emotional or physical) precedes dis-ease.
 (Godfrey 2022)

 Summary

-While viral infection, including corona viruses, may ‘take down’ the ability of olfactory neurons to register scent molecules, these molecules are still able to instigate responses and relay messages to the limbic system within the brain; some scent molecules traverse the epithelium and directly enter the brain.
-Smelling a scent, while also at the same time deliberately accessing past memories evoked by that scent, may initiate related feelings and sensations, even imagination, in a way that in turn may begin to gradually re-awaken or stimulate olfactory neural pathways.
-Essential oil molecules also aid tissue regeneration and repair, therefore, may also support healing of olfactory nerves damaged by covid-type viruses.
+While colds and ‘flu, and other corona viruses, may ‘take down’ the ability of olfactory neurons to register scent molecules, scent molecules are still able to instigate neural responses that relay messages to the limbic system within the brain; some scent molecules traverse the epithelium at the roof of the nasal cavity and enter the brain.
+The process of smelling a scent may evoke memories, and initiate related feelings and sensations, even stirring imagination, in a way that in turn may begin to gradually re-awaken or stimulate the sense of smell.
+Essential oil molecules aid tissue regeneration and repair, therefore, may also support healing of olfactory nerves damaged instigated by corona viruses and infections.

-You will find detailed information about the individual properties and qualities of essential oils, and how to apply them safely and effectively, in my books: Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Healing Arts Press, Inner Traditions USA.
+You will find detailed information in my award-winning books (your go-to reference guides) about related chemistry, botany and the various properties and qualities of individual essential oils, how to create remedies and blends and how apply them safely and effectively: Healing with Essential OilsEssential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Healing Arts Press, Inner Traditions USA.

 References